DPhil, DClinPsy, BSc, CPsychol

-I am a Research Clinical Psychologist within O-CAP.
-The overall aim of my research is to improve psychological treatments for people experiencing severe mental health problems, with a particular focus on distressing voices.
+The overall aim of my research is to improve psychological treatments for people experiencing severe mental health problems, with particular focus on distressing voices and sleep disruption.

 I am committed to sharing the learnings from our research with the general public.
-For example we have created an animation on hearing derogatory and threatening voices (see below).
-My hope is that it is a tool that aids the understanding of, and conversations about the experience.
+For example we have created an animation on the challenges and opportunities of being around people whilst hearing derogatory and threatening voices.
+My hope is that it is a tool that aids the understanding of, and conversations about voice hearing experiences.